Yin-ZP/Real-Time-Lightweighting/README.md

-# Real-Time-Purning
+# Real-Time-Lightweighting
-Realtime pruning for NN model in inference stage
+Realtime lightweighting for NN model in inference stage